abhishekbafna/oozie-wf-example/README.md

 This setup is done and tested using HDP Ambari 2.3 https://cwiki.apache.org/confluence/display/AMBARI/Quick+Start+Guide

 You will also need some extra libraries to run Pig and Hive actions.
 Please add them.
+OR You can use the =oozie.use.system.libpath=true= configuration, which will copy the required jar for each action automatically.

 -- Ports used (update in the respective properties and workflow, if required.)
 - namenode : 8020